hugojosefson/46elks-experiment/README.md

       ![Flag indicating Swedish number](http://www.flag-cdn.com/flags/16/se.png)
       +46070000000
       * Click to configure a phone number to use this server.
+      * Click to allocate a new phone number with 46elks.
+      * Click to deallocate a phone number with 46elks.
       * Click to update access secret.